-That said though, you may personally love almond milk.
+That said, you may personally love almond milk.

 If you do, there’s no harm in giving it a shot.
 Just be sure you use plain almond milk, not the sweetened version.

-I loved it, but my partner wasn’t so much of a fan.
+I loved it, because I thought it made the mac and cheese taste fresher, but my partner wasn’t so much of a fan.

 Yogurt is another milk substitute that will divide people.